Has Bali lost its magic?

 I am really bad at keeping secrets, so before the word gets out and someone else says it for me and there is a huge misunderstanding, I suppose it is better that I actually say what I have been holding down for a while, since the day I got back from my trip to Indonesia.
 The truth is that I really didn’t enjoy Bali.
 Don’t get me wrong – I don’t think I spent nearly long enough there in order to develop a proper, informed opinion on it.

 I went to Bali as part of a very large press trip to Indonesia where I did not get to establish the itinerary (or else, I would have never picked to stay in Kuta Beach) let alone the food I ate, and I stayed along a little longer after the trip was over, to explore on my own.
 To be fair, I have seen a thing or two that were quite nice and I have actually enjoyed.
+And had I researched a bit more, I would have found good alternatives to the most touristy attractions in Bali.
 But that was definitely not enough to make me fall in love with Bali and make me want to go back.
 It was more like a good and welcomed distraction from all the things I did not like.

 Read more about the Indonesia on my post “Fantastic things to do in Indonesia.”